-At times of stress or distress counselling is the chance to talk through the problems or dilemmas you may be facing with a skilled therapist.
+At times of stress or distress counselling is the chance to talk through the problems or dilemmas you may be facing.
 This allows you to discover your own way to a greater understanding of yourself and your problems and find your way towards the solutions that work best for you.

 Please click here if you are interested in individual or couple therapy.